GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/randomness/index.md

 ### Chose better random sequences

 A Tetris run when a player would never get a "I" piece doesn't sound fair nor fun.
-However, if a 7-faces dice is rolled to choose the next piece this could happen.
+However, if a 7-faces die is rolled to choose the next piece this could happen.
 Indeed, each time there is 1/7 chance not to roll a "I".

 To ensure that every type of pieces is given to players regularly.
 The next 14 pieces can be decided in advanced.
 For instance, it can be decided to give 2 pieces of each type.
 To still give some randomness, the order can be shuffle like a deck of cards.